Skip to content

 Answer

 I see you have encountered some of the many inconsistencies in American vs. British English.
-Even within the US and Britain there are differences of opinions among literacy scholars on what the key sounds/phonograms actually are.
+Even within the US, Britain, and other English speaking regions, there are differences of opinions among literacy scholars on what the key sounds/phonograms actually are.
 Try not to get hung up on it.
 All of us English speakers have developed some flexibility when it comes to interpreting the "rules" of our language,... because there is so much variability!

 We did a great deal of research in deciding on the key sounds (phonograms/digraphs) we offer with our Sandpaper Letters, Phonogram Alphabet, Phonogram Reading Cards, and Phonogram Lists.
 Remember that the point of teaching these with the sandpaper letters and the movable alphabet is to empower children to be able to write any word in English.
 That means between the phonograms/digraphs and the single alphabet letters, we are trying to define all of the key sounds we need to create English words.
 Does that make sense?